Jakeman582/Data-Science-Project/README.md

 # Data Science Project (DS501)

-## Preliminary title: "The times, they are 'a changin': AMerican Music trends of the past century"
+## Preliminary title: "The times, They Are 'a Changin': American Music trends of the Past Century"

 This repo holds all of the code I'm developing for my class project.
 I'm going to document the whole process including
  * Data collection